Meet MAC, a Resource for Adoptive Families

 Post-Adoption Resources from MAC

-For families living in our service area, MAC’s experienced staff members identifies family strengths and needs, and works to address any gaps by recommending services such as home-based, individual and family therapy, grief counseling or mentoring programs.
-When necessary, MAC can serve as a court, school or community advocate, or can intervene in crises.
+For families living in our service area, MAC’s experienced clinicians identify family strengths and needs, and work to address any gaps by providing services such as home-based, individual and family therapy, grief counseling or mentoring programs.
+MAC clinicians can serve as a court, school or community advocates, or can intervene in a crises.
 MAC services are available in Spanish and English.

 MAC Service Area

-MAC serves adoptive families who have adopted through DCFS, living in or near communities ranging from Evanston (north) to Douglas Park (south), the “Loop” (east) and Oak Park (west) and the far south suburbs.
+MAC serves adoptive families who have adopted or have subsidized quardianship through DCFS, living in or near communities ranging from Evanston (north) to Douglas Park (south), the “Loop” (east), Oak Park (west) and the far south suburbs.

-For information call Dieunn Young, MA, LCPC, at 312-673-2710.
-This proram is only available through DCFS, for adoptive families who adopted or who have subsidized guardianship through DCFS.
+For information call Sally Herschmann, LCSW, at 312.673.2710.
+This program is only available through DCFS, for adoptive families who adopted or who have subsidized guardianship through DCFS.

 Jewish Child & Family Services embraces all religions, races, ethnicities, sexual orientations and gender identities.